ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 The type system is there to help developers, not to make the language strict or verbose by force.
 You can adopt it gradually and use it to the degree that it adds value for your projects.

-Embracing Python’s type system – both its dynamic nature and its optional static features – will make you a more effective Python programmer, writing code that is clear, correct, and robust.
+Embracing Python’s type system--both its dynamic nature and its optional static features--will make you a more effective Python programmer, writing code that is clear, correct, and robust.